Ilya Kormiltsev: Death and legacy

 In late 2006, Kormiltsev and his family went to London.
 On the very first day in London, Ilya fell down and injured his spine.
 As his publishing house was closed, Kormiltsev had no income and no medical insurance in England, for several months wasn’t able to go to hospital and refused his wife's pleas to ask for help.
-Only when he was half-forcibly hospitalized by the efforts of his friends, on January 22, 2007 he was diagnosed with incurable spinal cancer.
+Only when he was half-forcibly admitted to hospital by the efforts of his friends, on 22 January 2007, was he diagnosed with incurable spinal cancer.
 The advanced stage of cancer required expensive therapy, Kormiltsev’s friends managed to contact Roman Abramovich, an old fan of Nautilus Pompilius, who gave 15000 pounds and helped to transfer him into Royal Marsden Hospital.
 By that time, friends of the family managed to organize Russia-wide crowdfunding and gathered more than 80000 pounds for Ilya.
 Even in grave condition Kormiltsev refused morphine and kept working, writing poetry and managing issues with Ultra.Kultura.
-He died on February 4, 2007, aged 47.
+He died on 4 February 2007, aged 47.

 The funeral service was held at Troyekurovskoye Cemetery in Moscow.
 The ceremony was attended by numerous friends, fans and colleagues.
 Vyacheslav Butusov didn’t come.
 In 2009, a monument designed by Alexander Korotich was placed on the grave.

 Geydar Dzhemal, chairman of the Islamic Committee of Russia, announced that Kormiltsev embraced Islam before his death.
 Although initially Kormiltsev's friends and relatives denied this had taken place, after the funeral, they announced that Kormiltsev had been buried in a savan, facing Mecca.

 A commemorative bench for Kormiltsev was installed at Lincoln's Inn Fields in London, in 2018 the authorities of Ekaterinburg announced naming an alley after him.

 In 2007 former staff of Ultra.Kultura and several colleagues announced the establishment of a literary award in honor of Kormiltsev.

 In 2016, Kormiltesv's widow Alesya Mankovskaya and his old friend Oleg Sakmarov revived ‘Chuzhie’ project.
 They recorded several songs with Sakmarov's music and lyrics found in Kormiltesv's computer.